NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Poisoner.md

 * * *

-You make a point of always having a few toxins near at hand-you never know when some arsenic or the like might prove useful.
-You gain the basic alchemy benefits, though they can be used only for alchemical poisons.
-You gain batches of infused reagents per day equal to your level.
-Your advanced alchemy level for creating these is 1 and doesn't increase on its own.
+You make a point of always having a few toxins near at hand—you never know when some arsenic or the like might prove useful.
+You gain the advanced alchemy benefits.
+You can use advanced alchemy to create four alchemical poison consumables each day.
+You remember alchemical poison formulas and don't need a formula book for them.

-**Special** You can't select another dedication feat until you have gained two other feats from the Poisoner archetype.
+**Special** Once you take a dedication feat, you can't select a different dedication feat until you complete your dedication by taking two other feats from your current archetype.
+You can't retrain a dedication feat as long as you have any other feats from that archetype.

 ## [[Feats/Poisoner's Twist|Poisoner's Twist]] Feat 4